tedsluis/dump1090.socket30003/README.md

 # Help page dump1090.socket30003.heatmap.pl
 ````
-This dump1090.socket30003.heatmap.pl script can create heatmap data.
+This dump1090.socket30003.heatmap.pl script creates heatmap data
+which can be displated in a modified variant of dump1090-mutobility.

+It creates two output files:
-At this moment this script only creates a file with java script code, which must be add to
+1) One file with locations in java script code, which must be added
-the script.js manualy in order to get a heatmap layer.
+   to the script.js manualy.
+2) One file with location data in csv format, which can be imported
+   from the dump1090 GUI.

 Please read this post for more info:
 http://discussions.flightaware.com/ads-b-flight-tracking-f21/heatmap-for-dump1090-mutability-t35844.html

-This script uses the output file(s) of the 'dump1090.socket30003.pl' script.
-It will automaticly
+This script uses the output file(s) of the 'dump1090.socket30003.pl'
-use the correct units for 'altitude' and 'distance' when the input files contain column headers
+script.
+It will automaticly use the correct units (feet, meter,
+kilometer, mile, natical mile)  for 'altitude' and 'distance' when
+the input files contain column headers with the unit type between
-with the unit type between parentheses.
-When the input files doesn't contain column headers (as
+parentheses.
+When the input files doesn't contain column headers
-produced by older versions of 'dump1090.socket30003.pl' script) you can speficy the units.
+(as produced by older versions of 'dump1090.socket30003.pl' script)
-Otherwise this script will use the default units.
+you can specify the units.
+Otherwise this script will use the
+default units.

-This script will create a heatmap of a square area around your antenna.
+This script will create a heatmap of a square area around your
+antenna.
+You can change the default range by specifing the number
+of degrees -/+ to your antenna locations.
+This area will be devided
+in to small squares.
+The default heatmap has a resolution of
+1000 x 1000 squares.
+The script will read all the flight position
+data from the input file(s) and count the times they match with a
+square on the heatmap.

+The more positions match with a particular square on the heatmap,
+the more the 'weight' that heatmap position gets.
+We use only the
+squares with the most matches (most 'weight) 'to create the heatmap.
+This is because the map in the browser gets to slow when you use
+too much positions in the heatmap.
+Of cource this also depends on
+the amount of memory of your system.
 You can change the default
-range by specifing the number of degrees -/+ to your antenna locations.
-This area will be devided
-squares.
-Default the heatmap has a resolution of 1000 x 1000 squares.
-The script will read all
-the flight position data from the input file(s) and count the times they match with a square the
-heatmap.

-The more positions match with a square on the heatmap, the more the 'weight' of that heatmap
-position is.
-We use only the squares with the most matches (most 'weight) 'to create the heatmap.
-This is because the map in the browser gets to slow when you use too much locations in the heatmap.
-And this also depends on the amount of memory of your system.
-You can change the default number of
-heatmap positions.
-You can also set the maximum of 'weight' per heatmap location.
+number of heatmap positions.
+You can also set the maximum of
+'weight' per heatmap position.

 Syntax: dump1090.socket30003.heatmap.pl

 Optional parameters:
-	-data <data directory>          The data files are stored in /tmp by default.
+	-data <data directory>          The data files are stored
+	                                 in /tmp by default.
 	-filemask <mask>                Specify a filemask.
+The
-The default filemask is 'dump.socket*.txt'.
+	                                default filemask is 'dump*.txt'.
 	-lon <lonitude>                 Location of your antenna.
 	-lat <latitude>
 	-maxpositions <max positions>   Default is 100000 positions.
-	-maxweight <number>             Maximum position weight on the heatmap.
+	-maxweight <number>             Maximum position weight on
+	                                the heatmap.
 The default is 1000.
-	-resolution <number>            Number of horizontal and vertical positions in output heatmap file.
+	-resolution <number>            Number of horizontal and vertical
+	                                positions in output heatmap file.
-	                                Default is 1000, which means 1000x1000 positions.
+	                                Default is 1000, which
+	                                means 1000x1000 positions.
-	-degrees <number>               To determine boundaries of area around the antenna.
+	-degrees <number>               To determine boundaries of
+	                                area around the antenna.
-	                                (lat-degree -- lat+degree) x (lon-degree -- lon+degree)
+	                                (lat-degree <--> lat+degree) x
+	                                (lon-degree <--> lon+degree)
-	                                De default is 4 degree.
+	                                De default is 5 degree.
 	-help                           This help page.

 note:
-	The default values can be changed within the script (in the most upper section).
+	The default values can be changed within the script
+	(in the most upper section).

 Examples: